Why Do I Keep Waking Up With Anxiety?

 Sleep disorders

 In some cases, sleep disorders may be the cause of anxious waking.
 Some people have insomnia and wake up in the night.
 A disrupted sleep schedule might cause feelings of unease, exhaustion, and concern, which could contribute to anxiety.
-In addition, sleep disorders like sleep apnea can cause a restriction of breathing, which might cause panic when you wake up and feel like you can't breathe.
-If you think you might be experiencing a sleep disorder, talk to your primary care doctor to get a referral to a sleep specialist.
+In addition, sleep disorders like sleep apnea can cause a restriction of breathing, which might cause anxiety when you wake up and feel like you can't breathe.
+If you think you might be experiencing a sleep disorder, talk to your primary care doctor to get a referral to a sleep specialist who may help with anxiety.

 Post-traumatic stress disorder (PTSD)